Diagnosis

 A severe infection may also cause:

 A negative result means that no organisms grew in the culture from your wound.
 A positive result means that bacteria or other organisms did grow and that your wound is infected.
-From your test results, your healthcare provider can figure out the best antibiotic to treat it.
+From your test results, your doctor can figure out the best antibiotic to treat it.

 How is this test done?

 This test is done with a sample of the fluid or tissue from a wound.
-Your healthcare provider will carefully clean the wound and flush out any dirt.
+Your doctor will carefully clean the wound and flush out any dirt.
 Then they will collect a sample from the wound.
-If the wound isn't oozing, your provider may moisten a swab with a sterile saline solution to collect the sample.
+If the wound isn't oozing, your doctor may moisten a swab with a sterile saline solution to collect the sample.

 Does this test pose any risks?